DattaramMuknak/cricket-analytics/README.md

 AthleteRise is a comprehensive cricket shot analysis system that uses computer vision and artificial intelligence to provide real-time feedback on cricket cover drive technique.
 Built with MediaPipe pose estimation and OpenCV, it offers professional-grade analysis comparable to sports science laboratories.

+## Try It Live
+My app is running at: https://cricket-analytics.streamlit.app/

 ## 🌟 Features

 ### 🎯 **Real-Time Analysis**